humphs078/ProgrammingforDataAnalysisAssignment_1/README.md

 Author: Sean Humphreys

-Data repository for the Programming for Data Analysis Assignment 1
+This data repository contains the submissions for the Programming for Data Analysis Assignment 1.

+Instructions on the use of the files in the repository and the guidance on how to use the contents of the repository are outlined below.

 ---